The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 When using the YAML backed end the following values are “False”:

 That’s based on the YAML Spec.

 I’m a bit worried that people maybe relying on Hiera’s current behavior and changing how this works can cause a negative impact to our users.
 The next release of Hiera is aimed at stabilizing the current behavior.
 However, I’m willing to make a patch for this and get feedback from the community.
 If the change is desired I’ll issue a pull request against the RC branch.

-#7 Updated by Kelsey Hightower about 2 years ago
+#7 Updated by Kelsey Hightower over 2 years ago